This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Multiple sclerosis (MS) is a disease that leads to inflammation and damage to parts of your central nervous system (CNS).
 The CNS includes your brain, spinal cord, and nerves.
 In MS, your immune system attacks and destroys the coating (myelin) that covers your nerves.
 This may cause problems with how you feel, move, and see.
-The cause of MS is not known, but it may be an autoimmune disease.

 - Take your medicine as directed.
 Call your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.